Initialized empty Git repository in /path/to/repository/.git/

 # origin https://github.com/user/repo.git (push)

-: Lists remote branches.
+git branch -r: Lists remote branches.

 Example: